Configurable Independent Component Analysis Preprocessing Accelerator: The Proposed Centering and Covariance Units

+The remaining covariance elements are decomposed into $(N^2-2\times N)/8$) $2\times2$ submatrices and are processed by the ECMMA unit.
+It is shown in Fig.~\ref{fig_Centering_Covariance_Flow} that $2\times M$ cycles are consumed by the ECMMA unit for calculating four elements concurrently.
 To maximize the throughput, the centering unit and the DSC can start to process the next $N \times M$ complex matrix while the ECMMA unit is processing.
-Figure~\ref{fig_Centering_Covariance_Flow} shows that the processing of a $2 \times 2$ ECMMA for the first matrix and the processing of the centering and covariance units overlap for the second matrix.
-Therefore, the covariance matrix is generated in every $(N^2\times M-2 \times N \times M)/4$ cycles assuming $N \geq 8$.
-For example, the covariance matrix is computed in every 6144 cycles for an $8 \times 512$ complex-valued matrix.
+Figure~\ref{fig_Centering_Covariance_Flow} shows that the processing of a $2 \times 2$ ECMMA for the first matrix and the processing of the centering and covariance units overlap for the second matrix. {The covariance matrix is generated every $(N^2\times M-2 \times N \times M)/4$ cycles assuming $N \geq 8$.
+For example, the covariance matrix is computed every 6144 cycles for an $8 \times 512$ complex-valued matrix.} {Therefore, based on the architecture and the operational flow, a balance between the high-throughput and low-complexity can be achieved.}